silverton-io/buz-docs/docs/schema-registry/backends/database/mongodb.md

 The `mongodb` schema cache backend leverages schemas stored in a configurable registry collection.

-It is most useful when you want to store `schemas`, `valid events`, and `invalid events` within the same system to reduce infrastructure overhead.
+It is most useful when you want to store `schemas` and `events` within the same system to reduce infrastructure overhead.

 It can be used with any combination of sink(s).